steem-governance/blacklist/_posts/2020-04-23-roomservice.md

 ---
-title: "roomservice is in our blacklist"
+title: "@roomservice is in our blacklist"
 date: 2020-04-23
 ---